NREL/dao-tk/libcycle/README.md

 ### failure.h

-Members and methods used to describe type of failures that may occur for a given component in the power block.
+Members and methods used to describe types of failures that may occur for a given component in the power block.
 Members include the operating mode(s) in which a failure may occur, and the probability of failure or lifetime remaining.

 ### lib_util.h